Mayank-iitp/AIvsReal-_Image_classifier/README.md

 ## Project Description

 AIvsReal is designed to classify images as either AI-generated or real.
-The project utilizes the CIFAKE dataset, which can be accessed using the Kaggle API.
+The project utilizes the CIFAKE dataset, which can be accessed using the Kaggle API.CIFAKE is a dataset that contains 60,000 synthetically-generated images and 60,000 real images (collected from CIFAR-10).The REAL images are collected from the images from Krizhevsky & Hinton's CIFAR-10 dataset.Fake images are generated from equivalent of CIFAR-10 with Stable Diffusion version 1.4.
 The model leverages the ResNet50v2 architecture, incorporating custom layers to improve accuracy and performance.

 ## Features